Millardiang/weewx-divumwx/INSTALLATION_GUIDE.md

 		    Select setup_py. if your WeeWX was installed by setup.py method or
-		    Select macos if your WeeWX was installed by MacOS method
+		    Select macos if your WeeWX was installed by MacOS method or
+		    Select archsetup if your WeeWX for an ArchLinux OS